-While there are ways you can address removing a lot of these negative remarks from your credit report, Experian has launched a new program with the promise of reconciling some mistakes, and possibly improving credit for people that already have a spotless credit history!
+While there are ways you can address removing a lot of these negative remarks from your credit report, Experian has launched the Experian Boost program with the promise of reconciling some mistakes and possibly improving credit for people that have low to fair credit.

-Experian has decided to become more lenient and inclusive on their grading, and their grading alone, by allowing you to factor in bank account data to gauge your financial behavior.
-In a pilot test of thin file consumers, the Boost managed to help two out of every three consumers improve their score by more than 10 points.
+Experian Boost has decided to become more lenient and inclusive on their grading by allowing you to factor in bank account data to gauge your financial behavior.
+The program can improve credit scores for over 60% of users.
+In a pilot test of thin-file consumers, the Boost managed to help two out of every three consumers improve their score by more than 10 points.

 The Experian Boost only affects Experian scores, meaning your TransUnion and Equifax score are not directly tied into this new grading algorithm.
 That said, the new Experian Boost only has the potential of boosting your credit score.
 This is because the things that get directly factored into your account only can be viewed as positively or neutrally.

 Experian Boost does not hold your payment history against you, but also makes it clear you won’t receive the benefits for NOT having a good history.